//this is the mailchimp popup form //ShareThis code for sharing images

 5. Unfair Technical Assessments

 The best hiring practices for diversity focus from the start of the recruitment process until the end.
 That entails sourcing from a diverse applicant pool until shortlisting qualified talents into the job position regardless of their race, color, and more.
-Here are 12 diversity hiring approaches you can follow this 2022.
+Here are 13 DEI recruiting strategies you can follow to ensure an inclusive candidate experience.

 1. Monitor Job Descriptions

 The first strategy relies on how well you source candidates.
-To do that, you'll need to put effort into creating job advertisements that promote inclusion.
+To do that, you'll need to put effort into creating job postings that promote inclusion and a career page that includes an effective EEOC statement.
 You can monitor their statistics in the past and see how well they reached a specific demographic.

 Besides that, ensure that your job descriptions and language give a positive and welcoming message.
 They have to speak to a broad range of candidates to have an inclusive appeal to diverse sets of people.
 You can also explain why they'll make a good fit for the company.